sligokid/trade-engine-docs/README.md

 ## Overview

-The goal of this project is to showcase a microservice + REST architecture based on Java and Spring Boot.
+The goal of this project is to showcase a microservice + RESTful architecture based on Java and Spring Boot.

 ## Architecture